 Entertainment 'Unexpected' movie review -- 3 stars Cobie Smulders and Gail Bean in "Unexpected."
 Photo Credit: The Film Arcade By ROBERT LEVIN email@example.com @rlevin85 July 23, 2015 4:40 PM Print Share fbShare Tweet gShare Email "Unexpected" is that rare movie about pregnancy that recognizes and engages with the reality that it can be a complicated and confusing process.
 Directed and co-written by Kris Swanberg, the picture follows the dual unplanned pregnancies of a high school teacher (Cobie Smulders) and one of her favorite students (Gail Bean).
 In low-key fashion, Swanberg examines the intense emotions that color the experience, as both women suddenly find themselves faced with a very different future.
 In the way it presents each character's evolving understanding of her own body and what the changes represent, the movie brings a welcome measure of realism to what is typically portrayed as an unabashedly joyful event.
 Smulders, a strong indie film presence, is utterly authentic.
 It doubtlessly helped that she was actually pregnant while making this, but she's funny, sweet and vulnerable, blessed with the sort of approachability that makes you want to take this journey with her.
 Bean demonstrates similar qualities, while Swanberg finds the drama in small moments without falling back on cliches.
 By ROBERT LEVIN firstname.lastname@example.org @rlevin85 Robert, amNewYork's Editor-in-Chief, has been with the team in one capacity or another for more than a decade.
 He also reviews movies and writes entertainment features.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.